ingabireclaudinee/ingabireclaudinee/README.md

 - 👋 Hi, I’m @ingabire claudine
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Electronic and telecommunication engineering
+- 🌱i hold bachelor in Electronic and telecommunication engineering
+- Master's student  in biomedica engineeering
 - 💞️ I’m looking to collaborate on different front ,back and stack developer
 - 📫 How to reach me you can contact me through my email ingabireclaudine010@gmail.com